seonghuilee/seonghuilee.github.io/menu/research.md

 </p>

 ***
-## Work in progress
+## Work in progress (selected)

+* What is Left-Right in the Minds of Voters? (with Randy Stevenson and Philip Santoso), Book project, under contract with Cambridge University Press.

 * Paths to False Beliefs: Ignorance, Partisan Motivation, and Conspiracy Mentality (with David J. Hendry and Akitaka Matsuo)

-* The Nature and Sources of Voters’ Beliefs about the Left-Right Positions of Political Parties (with Randy Stevenson and Philip Santoso)
+* The Misinformation Gender Gap and Its Consequences

-* Comparability of Voters' Left-Right Placements Across Countries: An Investigation Using Anchoring Vignettes (with Nick Lin and Randy Stevenson)
+* How Voters Predict Coalition Bargaining Outcomes (with David Fortunato and Randy Stevenson)

-* How People Shape Left-Right Perceptions of Their Own and Others: Revisiting the Nature and Drivers of Ideological Self-Placement (with Randy Stevenson and Philip Santoso)
+* Determinants of Election Postponement

-* Belief Strength and Updating Party Policy Positions (with Carsten Jensen)
+[//]: * Belief Strength and Updating Party Policy Positions (with Carsten Jensen)

 [//]: Political interest and political knowledge

-* Sources of Confidence in Political Knowledge and Judgment: An experimental study on the role of information accessibility and relevance.

-* Decomposing Support for the Welfare State (with Anthony Kevins)

 * Understanding Electoral Consequences of Office-Holding: How Incumbency Advantage and Disadvantage Coexist Across the World

 [//]: [[<i class="fa fa-link" aria-hidden="true"></i> Draft]](../files/EPSA2017Lee.pdf)

-* The Role of Coping Potential in Enhancing Interest: An Experimental Study of Cognitive Appraisal Theory of Political Interest.
+[//]: * The Role of Coping Potential in Enhancing Interest: An Experimental Study of Cognitive Appraisal Theory of Political Interest.

 [//]: [[<i class="fa fa-link" aria-hidden="true"></i> Draft]](../files/Interest2016Lee.pdf)

-* Explaining Cross-National Differences in Political Interest: The Role of Partisan and Ideological Cues (with Randy Stevenson)

 [//]: Electoral participation and vote choice